BernhardPosselt/foundryvtt-special-dice-roller/docs/Roller.md

 ## Parsing the Chat Message

 Now that we know what dice we have available, we need a way to parse the chat message that was sent by a user.
-To do that you can either subclass the **Parser** class for a more complicated roll formula or simply re-use the current convention which counts a single letter.
+To do that you can either subclass the **Parser** class or implement **IParser** for a more complicated roll formula or simply re-use the current convention which counts a single letter.

 Let's use f(our) and s(ix) for d4 and d6 respectively